letsandeepio/breakouts/2023-05-31-Problem_Solving_Breakout/readme.md

-Problem Solving and Learning to Learn
+# Problem Solving and Learning to Learn

-Questions:

 > "First, solve the problem.
 Then write the code." - John Johnson

 > "Programming isn't about what you know.
 It's about what you can figure out." - Chris Pine

-31 May 2023
+31 May 2023 - Agenda

 - [x] - Introduction
 - [x] - Understanding the problem